Vis (island): Geography

-The farthest inhabited island off the Croatian mainland, Vis had a population of 3,617 in 2011.
+The farthest inhabited island off the Croatian mainland, Vis had a population of 3,313 in 2021.
 Vis has an area of 90.26 km2.
 Its highest point is Hum, which is 587 m above sea level.
 The island's two largest settlements are the town of Vis on the island's eastern side (the settlement for which the island was originally named) and Komiža on its western coast.

+Environment

+Vis, along with Brusnik, Sveti Andrija and the neighbouring islet of Kamnik, Biševo, Jabuka and the Palagruža archipelago, forms part of the Croatian Offshore Islands Important Bird Area (IBA).
+This was designated as such by BirdLife International because it supports significant breeding populations of Scopoli's and Yelkouan shearwaters, as well as of Eleonora's falcons.